-Significant infrastructure/technical equipment, relevant to expension of the property of the p
+Significant infrastructure/technical equipment, relevant to the proposed of the orean of the second second

 TEAVE owns facilities for developing and testing control panels at its Head Offices in Paleo Faliro, Athens, which will be used for the system controller development in WP3.
 The workshop has the capacity to build three control panels for BMS and/or SCADA systems simultaneously.
 The workshop offers testing facilities and simulation devices to prepare Factory Acceptance Tests prior to product shipments.
 For the programming and testing of systems, TEAVE has a DELL R330 server with Enterprise Server from Schneider Electric installed, in order to offline program and debug control algorithms.